akhin/metamalloc/README.md

 ```

-As for thread caching, that is standard model nowadays as it is scalable and has minimised lock contention ( explained more in detail in multithreading section ).
+As for thread caching, that is the most common model as it is scalable and has minimised lock contention ( explained more in detail in multithreading section ).
 You will have heaps per thread via thread local storage mechanism.
 If thread local heaps exhaust, then allocations will failover to the central heap.

 Check "thread caching global allocator" example in the examples directory to debug the above one.
 Note that you can also specialise ScalableAllocator template methods to inject thread specific behaviour.
 For that one, see the multithreading section.